brettz9/jamilih/README.md

 # Overview

-There are two functions, `jml()` and `jml.toJML()` which can be used.
+The following functions are available:

-The former is for building DOM objects (and optionally appending into an existing DOM node) whereas the latter is for converting HTML in DOM or string form into a JML JavaScript/JSON object.
+- `jml()` - For building DOM objects (and optionally appending into an existing DOM node).
+Arguments demoed and explained below.

-`jml.toJML()`, whose first argument is the DOM object or string to convert into JML, also takes an optional second argument which is a configuration object and which supports a `stringOutput` property which can be set to `true` in order to stringify the converted Jamilih JSON object.
+- `jml.toJML(objOrString, config)` - For converting HTML in DOM or string form into a JML JavaScript/JSON object.
+Its first argument is the DOM object or string to convert into JML. `config` is an object and which supports a `stringOutput` property which can be set to `true` in order to stringify the converted Jamilih JSON object.
+- `toJMLString(objOrString, config)` - Works like `jml.toJML` but stringifies the resulting Jamilih object.
+- `jml.toHTML()` - Works like jml() except that the resulting DOM object is converted into an HTML string.
+- `jml.toDOM()` - An alias for jml()
+- `jml.toDOMString()` - An alias for `jml.toHTML()` (for parity with `toJMLString`).

 # Examples